hyperledger-archives/indy-sdk/README.md

 - simple archive of libvcx.so and provision python script.

 ## OSX

+To build libvcx for OSX and iOS using scripts do the following steps --
+1) Add the following environment variables to your .bash_profile export PKG_CONFIG_ALLOW_CROSS=1 export CARGO_INCREMENTAL=1
+export RUST_LOG=indy=trace
+export RUST_TEST_THREADS=1
+for i in `ls -t /usr/local/Cellar/openssl/`; do export OPENSSL_DIR=/usr/local/Cellar/openssl/$i; break; done export PYTHONPATH=/Users/[your_username]/[path_to_sdk]/vcx/libvcx/vcx-indy-sdk/wrappers/python:/Users/[your_username]/[path_to_sdk]/vcx/wrappers/python3:${PYTHONPATH}
+#it is important that the $HOME/.cargo/bin comes first in the PATH
+export PATH="$HOME/.cargo/bin:$PATH"
+export PKG_CONFIG_PATH=/usr/lib/pkgconfig:/usr/local/Cellar/zeromq/4.2.5/lib/pkgconfig:/usr/local/Cellar/libsodium/1.0.12/lib/pkgconfig
+2) git clone this repository
+3) cd sdk/vcx/libvcx/build/macos
+4) ./mac.01.libindy.setup.sh
+5) source ./mac.02.libindy.env.sh
+6) ./mac.03.libindy.build.sh > mac.03.libindy.build.sh 2<&1
+7) ./mac.04.libvcx.setup.sh
+8) source ./mac.05.libvcx.env.sh
+9) ./mac.06.libvcx.build.sh > mac.06.libvcx.build.sh.out 2>&1
+10) If the script ./mac.06.libvcx.build.sh terminates with the message "signal: 11, SIGSEGV: invalid memory reference" OR "signal: 4, SIGILL: illegal instruction" then that means the 'cargo test' command was unsuccessful OR if you have intermittent behavior (some tests pass on one try then fail on the next) with the 'cargo test' command then execute the script ./mac.build.and.install.rust.tools.sh After the mac.build.and.install.rust.tools.sh finishes (it will take a long long time) then restart your terminal and then re-run all of the scripts starting at step 1) above and they should all be successful.
+If they are not successful then run the ./mac.build.and.install.rust.tools.sh script one more time (it will be fast this time) and DO NOT restart your terminal but run the ./mac.06.libvcx.build.sh script and it should finish successfully.
+11) ./mac.07.libvcx.prepare.ios.deps.sh

+To build libvcx on your own you can follow these steps --
 1) Install rust and rustup (https://www.rust-lang.org/install.html).
 2) Install libindy (https://repo.evernym.com/libindy/).
     - As of now there is no distribution channel for OSX for LibIndy.
 [You have to build it manually.](https://github.com/hyperledger/indy-sdk/blob/master/doc/mac-build.md)